 We believe Spectrum-branded mobile services will drive higher sales of our core products, create longer customer lives and increase profitability and cash flow over time.
 As a result of growth costs associated with our new mobile product line, we cannot be certain that we will be able to grow revenues or maintain our margins at recent historical rates.
-During the years ended December 31, 2020 and 2019, our mobile product line increased revenues by \$1.4 billion and \$726 million, respectively, reduced Adjusted EBITDA by approximately \$401 million and \$520 million, respectively, and reduced free cash flow by approximately \$1.1 billion and \$1.2 billion, respectively.
-As we continue to grow our mobile services, we expect mobile Adjusted EBITDA will continue to be negative throughout 2021 primarily as a result of growth-related sales and marketing and other customer acquisition costs.
-We also expect to continue to see negative free cash flow from the timing of device-related cash flows when we sell the handset or tablet to customers pursuant to equipment installment plans and capital expenditures related to retail store build-outs.
+During the years ended December 31, 2021 and 2020, our mobile product line increased revenues by \$2.2 billion and \$1.4 billion, respectively, reduced Adjusted EBITDA by approximately \$311 million and \$401 million, respectively, and reduced free cash flow by approximately \$853 million and \$1.1 billion, respectively.
+We expect mobile Adjusted EBITDA will continue to be negative primarily as a result of growth-related sales and marketing and other customer acquisition costs for mobile services, and depending on the pace of that growth.
+We also expect to continue to see negative free cash flow from the timing of device-related cash flows when we sell devices to customers pursuant to equipment installment plans and capital expenditures related to retail store and CBRS build-out.